Schizophrenia

 - Antenatal risk factors include prenatal infection or malnutrition, obstetric complications leading to hypoxia, winter births, postnatal infections requiring hospitalization, urban birth, and advanced paternal age.

-- Risk factors across the lifespan include adolescent cannabis use, childhood trauma, urban residence, autoimmune disorders, severe and repeated stress, lower socioeconomic status, minority status, being a first- or second-generation immigrant, and inadequate social support.
+- Risk factors across the lifespan include adolescent cannabis use, childhood trauma, urban residence, autoimmune disorders, severe and repeated stress, lower socioeconomic status, minority status, being a first- or second-generation immigrant, inadequate social support.

 - Nicotine dependence (>50%) and substance use disorders

-- Metabolic syndrome, diabetes mellitus, and obesity
+- Metabolic syndrome, diabetes mellitus

 There's more to see -- the rest of this topic is available only to subscribers.